My Game Shows, J-L

 THE JOKER'S WILD

-• The 1968 pilot (hosted by Allen Ludden); "categories" are Don Drysdale, Rosemary Clooney, Rich Little, Irene Ryan, and Pat Paulsen [SM/72.6]
+• The first pilot from 1968 (hosted by Allen Ludden); "categories" are Don Drysdale, Rosemary Clooney, Rich Little, Irene Ryan, and Pat Paulsen [KIN/72.6]

 Jack Barry